 The only picture I could get of the bioluminescent algae rich backwaters on my phone.
-So sad that I decided to not carry my camera 🙁 But Sid the stud ( we will get in to why he is a stud a little later) was taking some nice pictures with long exposure and loads of patience and a tripod and I have asked him if I can post some here and here they are!
+So sad that I decided to not carry my camera 🙁 But Sid was taking some nice pictures with long exposure and loads of patience and a tripod and I have asked him if I can post some here and here they are!

-Meeting new people and singing into the night around the bonfire surrounded by water
+Meeting new people and singing into the night around the bonfire surrounded by the sound of water.

 It's the same old songs and it's also some new songs with people you have just met.
 Such a great way to connect and hang out.
 I have somehow been afraid to practise guitar (!)
 I know, the narrative in my head was that I will never be good enough at it so might as well not try (!)
 It's ridiculous when I think about it now.
 I think surfing helped.
 It's almost as, if you do something more scary then the other things seem less scary - for e.g. singing high notes vs drowning in the ocean.
 What is more scary?

 Met a gifted musician: Bombay born, LA based Farrokh Shroff , is a full time musician who is in fact teaching music classes online, thank you heavens above, I have been looking for someone to teach me how to play instruments all my life.